-This is the best of Richardson Grove's upland trails.
-It starts in the park's impressive lowland grove and climbs to a small old-growth upland grove, then returns and makes a loop of the lowland trails.
-It’s interesting to compare the two different environments; although the upland redwoods don't even begin to compare to the lowland redwoods, the old-growth uplands still have a certain spare beauty not found in any second-growth forest.
-It's interesting to compare the two environments and appreciate the context in which the lowland redwood groves existed.
-The hike also includes all of the park's lowland trails.
+This is the best of Richardson Grove’s upland hikes.
+It starts in the park’s impressive lowland grove and climbs to a small old-growth upland grove, then returns and makes a loop of the lowland trails.
+It’s interesting to compare the two different environments; although the upland redwoods don’t even begin to compare to the lowland redwoods, the old-growth uplands still have a certain spare beauty not found in any second-growth forest.
+Seeing the different environments also gives you more of an appreciation for the lowland redwoods.

 From the parking lot in front of the visitor center, head north through the main grove.
 This is by far the most impressive section of redwoods in the park, and if you can ignore the roar of cars and trucks just a few yards away, it’s really a superb patch of old growth.
 The grove is pure redwood and very open, allowing views of the treetops.
 Reaching the entrance road, turn left, cross under Highway 101, and immediately turn left again.
 The trail follows the highway.

 The trail begins to climb and soon crosses the campground road.
 There isn’t a distinct trail once you enter the campground, but turn left or right, walk along the road for a few yards, and then head for the bathroom building.
 You should see the "Lookout Point" trailhead across the road from the bathroom building.
 Take this trail.